Girish2803/ola-uber.github.io/README.md

 </html>

 ### Floyd Worshall
-For finding shortest paths between all pairs of nodes, useful in pre-computing distances.
+The Floyd-Warshall algorithm is ideal for pre-computing shortest paths between all pairs of nodes, making it invaluable for ride-sharing services.
+By calculating the shortest paths between popular pick-up and drop-off points, it allows for quick estimation of times of arrival (ETAs) for users.
+Additionally, this algorithm is crucial for optimizing routes for drivers with multiple drop-off points in a single trip, ensuring the shortest overall route.
+This enhances operational efficiency and provides a smoother user experience by minimizing travel times and improving route planning.
 [Click here to view implementation](FloydWorshall.cpp)

 Time Complexity: O(V^3), as we have three nested loops each running for V times, where V = no. of vertices.